LaserFR/LaserFR/README.md

 ### 3.4 Attack simulation

 1. Run 'src/face_recognition.py' to test the face recognition results with the synthetic attackers and the targets in the 'selected_data' folder from [3.1 Filters](#22-getting-started).

-2. The results will be saved in the 'results.csv' file.
+2. The results will be saved in the 'results/impersonation_results.csv' file.

-3. Get the successful attacker and target pair, and imformed laser's current range.
-4. Testing with Amazon ReKognition and continual attacks are in the 'tests/' folder.
+   The results contain 4 columns, 'identity' is the targets identified, 'attacker' is the attacker's name, and 'laser setting' is the informed laser current range.

+### 3.5 Other Tests

+1. Run 'tests/celebritie_recognition.py' to test the black-box attack against Amazon Recognition.

+   To run this test, you need to configure your Boto3 credentials on AWS.
+You can refer to the [official document](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).
+The results will be saved in 'results/celeb_results.csv'.

+2. Run 'tests/continual_attack.py' to test the continual attack.

+3. Run 'tests/dodging.py' to test the dodging/DoS attack.

 ## 4. Acknowledgment